little-book-of/algorithms/books/en-US/book.md

 Used for:

-- Maximum sum subarray (Kadane's algorithm)- Substrings of length k- Longest substring without repeating characters Helps reduce ( O$n^2$ ) to ( O(n) ) in sequence problems.
+- Maximum sum subarray (Kadane's algorithm)
+- Substrings of length $k$
+- Longest substring without repeating characters

+Helps reduce $O(n^2)$ to $O(n)$ in sequence problems.

 #### 8. Binary Search on Answer

-Sometimes, the input isn't sorted ,  but the answer space is.
+Sometimes, the input is not sorted, but the answer space is.
-If you can define a function `check(mid)` that's monotonic (true/false changes once), you can apply binary search on possible answers.
+If you can define a function `check(mid)` that is monotonic (true or false changes once), you can apply binary search on possible answers.

-Example:
+Examples:

-- Minimum capacity to ship packages in D days- Smallest feasible value satisfying a constraint Powerful for optimization under monotonic conditions.
+- Minimum capacity to ship packages in D days
+- Smallest feasible value satisfying a constraint

+Powerful for optimization under monotonic conditions.

 #### 9. Graph-Based